Do you even realize how important your voice is?

 I navigate my life with neurospice, chronic pain, and sleep disorders.
 I know what it means to sit down to write and have your body or your brain refuse to cooperate.
 That's not a character flaw.
 That's why the method is body-based.

 I'm not a traditional writing coach.
-I'm a peer who has been through it, has the training to hold space for it, and has made it her personal mission to make sure you don't abandon your book.
+I'm a peer who has been through it, with the training to hold space for it, and a personal mission to make sure you don't abandon your book.

 Come spend some time with me.